chrislernunes/propagate/README.md

 - Cycle detection
 - Deterministic stabilization

-## Why?

-The same pattern appears in:

-- spreadsheets
-- reactive systems
-- compilers
-- build systems
-- real-time analytics
-- financial risk systems

-The project explores how to implement this efficiently and correctly from first principles in OCaml.

 ## Correctness

 Propagate will include a simple full-recomputation reference implementation.
 The incremental runtime will be tested against it using generated graphs and update sequences.

 ```text